 Pinot Noir grapes are black-skinned and typically very difficult to cultivate.
 This grape variety is very well known internationally and is grown throughout the world in most winemaking regions.
 Its origins trace back to the Burgundy region in France.
 Canada has had great success with the grape, producing renowned wines in Prince Edward County, among other regions.

 Nestled on a peninsula on the north shore of Lake Ontario, a short drive from Kingston, the Prince Edward County wine region sits on a bed of porous limestone.
 This is crucial for creating the mineral, brightly acidic wines the region is known for.
 The vineyards benefit from breezes off of Lake Ontario, keeping the temperature down on hot summer days and cool at night.
 “The County” was first settled in the late 18th Century and, after years of farmland agriculture, began growing grapes in earnest by the early 2000s.

-Hand-selected bunches of grapes from the prime Pinot Noir vines on the Estate are pressed and then undergo a long 3 week fermentation and 3 day cold soak.
+Hand-selected bunches of grapes from the prime Pinot Noir vines on the Estate are pressed and then undergo a long three week fermentation and three day cold soak.
 The wine is then aged in French Oak barrels for 16 months, half of it new.